GauravPandeyLab/eipy/docs/source/development.rst

 Development
 ===========

-We welcome contributions to the development of ``eipy``.
+We welcome contributions to the development of ``ensemble-integration``.
 To contribute follow the below instructions to submit a pull request:

 1. **Install Python**.
 First of all make sure you have a supported version of Python on your local machine (see `GitHub <https://github.com/GauravPandeyLab/eipy>`__ for supported versions).
 2. **Install Poetry**. ``eipy`` uses Poetry to manage dependencies.
 To install Poetry follow the instructions on their `website <https://python-poetry.org/docs/>`__.